Skip to main content

 The Cost

-Claude Code Pro sits at $20 per month, Claude Max costs $100 (5x more usage) or $200 (20x more usage).
+Claude Code Pro sits at $20 per month.
+Claude Max costs $100 for 5 times the usage, or $200 for 20 times the usage.
 With heavy agent usage, you hit the Pro limits quickly.
 Anyone working with subagents or long sessions all day lands on the Max plan fast, which means annual costs of $1,200 to $2,400 per developer.

 Platform Lock-in